 The Science of Microbreaks: How Often Should You Actually Stop Working?

-Microbreaks research: how often to take breaks at work, with cadence data from NIOSH, Pomodoro studies, and DeskTime.
+Microbreaks research: how often to take breaks at work, with cadence data from NIOSH, Pomodoro studies, and workplace tracking platforms.
 The honest, layered answer inside.

 Key takeaways

-You've heard it a hundred times: "take more breaks."
+"Take more breaks."
+You've heard that one a hundred times.
 How often, exactly?

 If you're at a desk eight hours a day, that advice is useless without a number.
-The honest answer to how often should you take microbreaks at work is layered: a 30 to 60-second posture reset every 20 minutes, a 5-minute cognitive reset every hour, and a 5 to 10-minute recovery break when focus is shot.
+The honest answer is layered: a 30 to 60-second posture reset every 20 minutes, a 5-minute cognitive reset every hour, and a 5 to 10-minute recovery break when focus is shot.
 Each layer solves a different problem.

 This post unpacks what a microbreak does to your body and brain, what the cadence research says, and why the popular numbers (20, 25, 52, 90) don't agree.